Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-To recap, we know for sure that the Great Dane dates back at least a few hundred years, but the images of dogs resembling them in ancient Egyptian art suggests that their ancestors have a much longer history.
-They were bred to hunt wild boar and protect the homes of the nobility, but, in spite of their power and hunting prowess, they’re famous for being very gentle, even-tempered family dogs.
+To recap, we know for sure that the Great Dane dates back at least a few hundred years, but the images of dogs resembling them in ancient Egyptian art suggest that their ancestors have a much longer history.
+They were bred to hunt wild boar and protect the homes of the nobility, but, despite their power and hunting prowess, they’re famous for being very gentle, even-tempered family dogs.

 Related Reads: